clintonadams23/Model-Predictive-Control/README.md

 Model predictive control is used to determine the vehicle's actuator input.
 The model calculates the vehicles trajectory one second away and then uses a non-linear optimizer to find the set of actuator values that will minimize the difference between the predicted state and the reference trajectory.

-Kinematic model equations are used as constaints to predict the vehicles future state.
+Kinematic model equations are used as constraints to predict the vehicles future state.
 The equations are as follows:

 ![alt text][image1]